3 Best Induction Ranges of 2026, Lab-Tested and Reviewed

-Our tests show that induction ranges often perform better than gas and electric models, and prices have dropped
+Our tests show that induction ranges from companies like Frigidaire, GE, and LG often perform better than gas and electric models.
+Better yet, prices have dropped.

 When you shop through retailer links on our site, we may earn affiliate commissions.
 100% of the fees we collect are used to support our nonprofit mission.
 Learn more.

 Induction ranges seem to be having a moment.
-While induction technology has been around for decades, many consumers are just now giving it a serious look.
-Prices have come down, you can easily find induction-compatible cookware, and more people are concerned about how gas ranges can harm indoor air quality.
-Even many serious cooks are making the switch from gas to induction.
+While the technology they harness has been around for decades, only recently have many consumers been compelled to give it a serious look.
+Perhaps that’s because prices have come down substantially, high-quality induction-compatible cookware is now easy to find, and more people are concerned about how gas ranges can harm indoor air quality.
+For these reasons, even many serious cooks are making the switch from gas to induction.

 As a plus, our tests reveal that induction ranges typically outperform other types of ranges.
-Pots and pans placed on these ranges boil rapidly and simmer steadily.
-You’ll find that you no longer need to constantly stir tomato sauce to avoid scorching or make constant adjustments to a burner.
+Pots and pans placed on them boil rapidly and simmer steadily.
+You’ll also find that you no longer need to constantly stir tomato sauce or chocolate or a custard to avoid scorching or make constant temperature adjustments to a burner.

-“The high-power burners on induction ranges are faster to heat water than even the most powerful gas or radiant electric burners,” says Kenneth Sutton, who leads testing for cooktops and ranges at CR.
+“The high-power burners on induction ranges are faster to heat water than even the most powerful gas or radiant electric burners,” says Kenneth Sutton, who heads testing for cooktops and ranges at CR.

-All the induction ranges currently in CR’s ratings earn top marks for our cooktop-high test, which reflects how quickly a burner heats water.
-Many of them earn stellar ratings for their simmering abilities as well.
+All the induction ranges currently in CR’s ratings earn high marks in our cooktop-high test, which reflects how quickly a burner heats water.
+Many also earn stellar ratings for their simmering abilities as well.

-Induction ranges don’t have any special installation requirements.
-If you currently have an electric range, you can use the 240V electric outlet from your old unit for your new induction range.
-If you have gas, you’ll probably have to call an electrician to install more robust wiring.
+And induction ranges don’t have any troublesome installation requirements.
+If you currently have an electric range, you can simply use the 240V electric outlet from your old unit.
+If you have gas, you may just need to hire an electrician to install more robust wiring.

-Members can read on to learn about the top three induction ranges in CR’s ratings.
+Members can read on to learn about three top induction ranges from CR’s ratings.
 You can dive even deeper by viewing all induction range ratings.
 Review our comprehensive range buying guide to learn more about each type of range available.

 Best Induction Ranges

 Although induction ranges tend to be more expensive than conventional electric ranges, prices have fallen in recent years.
-Here we spotlight three top recommendations from our extensive tests.
-All of them have prices comparable to those of electric and gas options.
+Here we spotlight three top recommendations from our extensive lab tests.
+All have prices comparable to those of electric and gas options.

 How We Pick the Best Induction Ranges

 At most large retailers, you’ll find at least a dozen induction ranges to choose from, some with fancier features than others.
 But what’s most important is an induction range’s ability to perform some very basic tasks really, really well, day in and day out.
-That’s why we recommend induction ranges only if they meet the following criteria:
+That’s why induction ranges earn our recommendation only if they meet the following criteria:

 They heat water fast.
 The best induction ranges in our tests are quick to bring a large pot of water to a near-boil.